-Steep Slope Roofing in Sacramento
+Steep Slope Roofing

 Roof pitch is one of the most used terms in the roofing industry.
 (Also referred to as roof slope or roof slant.)
 The angle or pitch of a roof, is determined by the number of inches it rises vertically for every 12 inches it extends horizontally.
 Generally all slopes higher than 4:12 are considered steep slopes.